To Schedule Service, Call Us At (202) 935-7396 | We're Hiring - Apply Now | Servicing D.C. & Northern Virginia

 When choosing plumbing pipes, consider not only the initial cost but also longevity, maintenance, and environmental impact.
 Copper and PEX are top choices for durability and flexibility, while PVC and ABS offer cost-effective solutions for specific applications.
 Galvanized steel, less commonly used today, has its niche in high-pressure systems.
 Consulting with Fry Plumbing experts can guide you to the best materials for your project, ensuring a robust, efficient plumbing system tailored to your needs.

-For more information or to schedule service, call us at (202) 543-4884 or fill out the form below.
+For more information or to schedule a service, call us at (202) 543-4884 or complete the form.

 Washington, D.C.
 License # 603